 The General Family Therapy specialization allows students to select courses from a broad range of electives to fit their personal and professional ambitions.
-In this specialization, Students must complete MFT8101 and MFT8102 and then select four courses (12 credit hours) from the Marriage and Family Therapy curriculum at the 8000 level.
-Courses from the Psychology may be considered to fill this requirement with approval on a case by case basis.
+In this specialization, students select four courses (12 credit hours) from the Marriage and Family Therapy curriculum at the 8000 level.
+Courses from The School of Psychology may be considered to fill this requirement with approval on a case-by-case basis.
 Students in this specialization are required to focus their course projects, internship work, and dissertation research on issues related to marriage and family therapy.

-MFT8101 Advanced Theories in MFT

-MFT8102 Dynamics of Family Interaction

-Four additional electives (theory or treatment-focused) chosen from any of the SMFS specialization courses (or from Psychology with approval) listed in the Catalog that will help the student develop the desired expertise.
+Electives Four additional electives (theory or

+treatment-focused) chosen from any

+of the SMFS specialization courses

+(or from Psychology with approval) listed in the Catalog that will help the student develop the desired expertise.